 - Irish Studies Raises Money for Children in Need

 International Summer School affiliated to Fulbright

-“We’re delighted that more American students will have the opportunity to experience life at one of the UK’s top universities.
-The Queen’s University Belfast Summer Institute will offer all that we would hope for in a Fulbright exchange programme: a challenging academic component, a rich and multifaceted cultural experience and an enthusiastic and welcoming host.
-The Institute will play a key role in deepening the relationship between the US and UK and will add something original and exciting to our 63-year old institution.”
+We look forward to welcoming more American students who will have the opportunity to experience life at one of the UK’s top universities.
+The Queen’s University Belfast Summer Institute will offer a Fulbright exchange programme to include a challenging academic component, a rich and multifaceted cultural experience and an enthusiastic and welcoming host.

-Details regarding the Summer Institute can be found on Fulbright's website at:
+Details regarding the Summer Institute can be found on Fulbright's website.